PROGRAMS AND SERVICES

 Through our initial screening and assessment process, we provide supportive services to individuals and families experiencing financial hardships, such as; Rental Assistance Program, Security Deposit Assistance and utility assistance.
 NJ Shares Program utility assistance program provides assistance with PSE&G bills for residents throughout the State of New Jersey.

-NESF is home to the Central and West Wards Family Success Center (FSC).
+NESF is home to the Weequahic Family Success Center (FSC).
 Our FSC is a one-stop comprehensive resource center that promotes family unity and empowerment.
 The Center hosts monthly parent training workshops, grandparent support group, as well as programs and activities geared towards strengthening the family.
 The work of the FSC is driven and guided by a Parent Advisory Board comprised of community members, FSC Families and business professionals.

 - Grandparents Support Group: Our Grandparents support group provides supportive services to grandparents who are now rearing their grandchildren.